-Single tickets are currently 2.15 euros for adults, or 17.35 euros for a 10 pack of tickets, and 8.65 for a 10 pack for kids 4-9 years old.
+Single tickets are currently 2.50 euros for adults, and 1.25 for kids 4-9 years old, and work throughout the Paris region, including trips to Versailles or Disneyland Paris.
 Note that kids 3 and under are free.
 You have a couple options on how to handle ticketing.